SystemFw/blog/content/staging/oop-data-oriented.md

 ### Data structures

-Transactions on typed key-value tables are a flexible building block, and we can build data structures like we would for in-memory data.
+Transactions on typed key-value tables are a flexible building block, and we can build data structures like we do for in-memory data.

 Let's build a `Counter`:
 ```haskell